jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

 design pattern](https://en.wikipedia.org/wiki/Builder_pattern) and
-`withQueue*(..)` builder methods to configure the underlying `AsyncEventQueue` (AEQ) when the queue’s configuration deviates from the defaults, as specified by VMware GemFire.
+`withQueue*(..)` builder methods to configure the underlying `AsyncEventQueue` (AEQ) when the queue’s configuration deviates from the defaults, as specified by [vmware-gemfire-name].

 Under the hood, the `AsyncInlineCachingRegionConfigurer` constructs a new instance of the `RepositoryAsyncEventListener` class initialized